Oklahoma and Arkansas Appellate Attorneys

 The purpose of an appeal is to ask a higher court to review and reverse the trial court’s decision.
 Appeals are governed by strict rules and deadlines.
 If the appeal is filed timely and properly, the appellate court will review the record and determine if the trial judge made a legal mistake that affected the final decision.
 An appeal is not a re-trial of the case.
 If the appellate court asks the attorneys to make oral argument, the attorneys will be limited to discussion of the law and the evidence from trial, rather than new information.

 When a divorce case goes to trial, the judge has the duty to determine what is in the best interests of each minor child involved in the divorce and to fairly divide marital property.
-Oklahoma family law judges have broad discretion to make decisions concerning children and marital property, but that discretion has limits.
+Family law judges have broad discretion to make decisions concerning children and marital property, but that discretion has limits.
 If the trial judge makes the wrong decision, the party who is affected by the error can seek relief through the appeals process.

 When Should You Start Thinking About Appeal?